 The Deuter Aircontact Lite 65+10 is a robust and versatile backpacking pack that will work well for a relatively wide range of applications.
-It is more durable than most of the models out there and is one of the most wallet-friendly on the market.
+It is very durable and one of the most wallet-friendly on the market.
 When directly compared to other models in its price range, it handled heavy loads the best.
-While it isn't packed chock full of features, our experts found it had the most important ones, and it's lightweight to boot.
+While it's not chock full of features, our experts found that it has the most important ones.

-The Aircontact is a very comfortable pack that works well for an extensive range of users.
+The Aircontact Lite 65+10 is a comfortable pack that works well for a wide range of users.
 Its padding is slightly softer than average giving it a cushier feeling ride.
-Besides just feeling cushier, this slightly softer form conforms to the shape of its users; helping to more evenly distribute the weight across the wearer's hips and shoulders.
+Besides just feeling cushier, it also conforms to the shape of its user; helping to more evenly distribute the weight across the wearer's hips and shoulders.

-The softer foam is something that our testers with bonier hips particularly loved about this pack's plush padding.
-The soft foam didn't always provide enough support when carrying heavier loads (more than 45-50+).
-While the suspension is plenty robust for these heavy loads, the padding performed just okay, and its cushy foam would start to bottom out and feel less comfortable than models with stiffer foam, like the Aether Pro 70 or Xenith 105.
-It is worth noting that this was not the case for more moderate pack weights that most users experience on your average 2-6 day trip.
+The softer foam is something that our testers with bonier hips particularly love about this pack's plush padding.
+However, it didn't always provide enough support when carrying heavier loads of over 45 pounds.
+While the suspension is plenty robust, the padding was just okay, and it would start to bottom out and feel less comfortable than models with stiffer foam.
+It is worth noting that this was not the case for more moderate pack weights that most users experience on an average 2-6 day trip.

-All of our testers commented that its shoulder straps and waist belt were slightly on the warmer end of the spectrum.
-The internal fabric was fine against our bare skin, but we didn't find it as comfortable as the Osprey Aether AG 60, Osprey Xenith, or the Arc'teryx Bora AR.
-However, it felt nicer than a majority of models in this review and on the market.
+All of our testers commented that its shoulder straps and waist belt kept them on the hotter side.
+The internal fabric was fine against bare skin, but we didn't find it as comfortable as the more breathable options.
+However, it felt nicer than a majority of models in this review.

-The Aircontact Lite uses a "Y" shaped aluminum frame, and a plastic frame sheet to both add stiffness and protect the wearers back from the shape or hard objects.
+The Aircontact Lite 65+10 features a pretty robust suspension that is certainly capable of handling loads up to around 50 pounds.
+This pack uses a "Y" shaped aluminum frame, and a plastic frame sheet to both add stiffness and protect the wearers back from hard objects.

 Features and Ease of Use

-Unlike many Deuter packs, this model features a slightly smaller-than-average sleeping bag compartment.
-While small, it was still a great size and was perfect for separating items that you don't need to immediately deal with until you get to camp.
-This allows you to keep things in the main compartment that you might want access to, which helps with organizational efforts.
+This model isn't full of bells and whistles but still has a majority of the features that we want.
+Unlike many Deuter packs, this one features a smaller-than-average sleeping bag compartment.
+Though small, it is still a useful size and is suitable for separating items that you don't need until you get to camp.

 All of our testers liked the stretchy beavertail pocket and found it was the ideal place for odd-shaped items like flip-flops, or a fuel bottle.
-We also found ourselves using it as a quick place to stash a rain jacket, whether we just took it off because the sun came out, or packed it in this pocket with the anticipation of darkening skies.
-Its stretchy mesh fabric means it can also be used as a place to dry socks or other small articles of clothing while you're still on the trail.
-This was effective after jumping into a lake and while hiking on a sunny day on the northern end of the PCT near Hearts Pass.
+We also found ourselves using it as a quick place to stash a rain jacket, whether we just took it off because the sun came out, or packed it in this pocket in anticipation of darkening skies.
+Its stretchy mesh fabric means it can also serve as a place to dry socks or other small articles of clothing while you're still on the trail.
+This arrangement was effective after jumping into a lake and while hiking on a sunny day.

-The Aircontact also features a two mesh zippered hip-belt pocket that is big enough for snacks, a few bars, or a small point-and-shoot camera.
-It was just barely big enough for most smartphones, even with a beefy case.
+The Aircontact Lite 65+10 also features a mesh zippered hip-belt pocket that is big enough for snacks, a few bars, or a small point-and-shoot camera.
+It was just barely big enough for most smartphones.
 There are stretchy mesh water bottle pockets on either side, but they aren't anything to write home about; fortunately, they are plenty functional and secure.
-If you use an ice axe with this model, take note that while the ice axe attachment system is well-designed; its location means the pick of your axe will likely be pointing almost straight back, creating a minor hazard to whoever is behind you.
+If you use an ice axe with this model, take note that while the ice axe attachment system is well-designed; its location means the pick of your axe will likely be pointing almost straight back, creating a potential hazard to whoever is behind you.

-The new 2018 model's lid is now removable.
-It still maintains the significant amount of vertical adjustment that the previous version had, creating a nice place to store light, but oddly shaped items.
-This model features one large zippered pocket on top, which can be accessed from the outside, and a smaller, flat zippered pocket accessed from underneath the lid.
-The main lid pocket can hold a lot of stuff; however, since it only opened on one side, it wasn't as easy to search for items in as other models, like the Thule Versant 70, Gregory Baltoro, or Arc'teryx Bora AR 63.
+The lid is also removable.
+This model features one large zippered pocket on top, which you can access from the outside, and a smaller, flat zippered pocket accessed from underneath the lid.
+The main lid pocket can hold a lot of stuff; however, since it only opens on one side, it isn't as easy to search for items in as other models.

-The Aircontact features Deuter's Vario adjustment system which offers the most vertical adjustment of any model in our review.
-The system provided more the twice the vertical adjustment of a majority of packs in our review.
+This pack features Deuter's Vario adjustment system which offers the most vertical adjustment of any model in our review — up to 10 inches.

-The adjustment is super easy to use; it's just a Velcro tab that is passed through the two loops, which are associated with the desired torso height, and back over the top.
-We have never seen or heard of anyone having an issue with this system and found it to be bomber.
+The adjustment is super easy to use; it's just a Velcro tab that passes through two loops.
+We found it to be straightforward and easy to use.

-This is also one of the better packs for the price in our review, ringing in at $220.
-It features highly durable materials, especially for its price point, and will last most people through years of abuse.
+This model is also one of the better packs for the price.
+It features highly durable materials, especially for its price point, and will last most folks through years of use.